tap for music

 if {"Transaction ID","Account"}.issubset(with_names.columns):

-with_names = with_names.drop_duplicates(subset=["Transaction ID","Account"])# 5.
-Capture a stable email per creator (sender/receiver flips on debit/credit)
+# 5. Capture a stable email per freelancer (sender/receiver flips on debit/credit)

 is_debit = with_names["Balance Impact"].astype(str).str.lower().eq("debit")